 The address "To the lady chosen by God and to her children" (NIV) is followed by "whom I love in the truth."
 Note that "love" here isn't romantic love or mere sentiment, and "whom" is in the plural, referencing both the "elect lady" and "her children."
 John loved these people "in truth," which has the likely meaning that he "truly" or "sincerely" loved them.
 Be sure to make note of how, in this passage, "love and truth" are inseparably connected.
 It's in the truth that the elder loved the elect lady or church.
 And it's because of the truth that he loved and wrote to the church and its members.

 Verse 1 continues with "and not I only, but all who know the truth," suggesting that those Christians who'd had an opportunity to know the lady and her children or church body members were sincerely attached to them.
-The elder apostle's praise here demonstrates the possibility that a family or community of believers can be known to a large extent as having order, peace, and religion, such that all are regarded with interest, respect, and love.
-However, the only way to "know the truth" is to be born again, allowing the Holy Spirit of Truth to lead you into truth, as John expressed in his gospel (John 16:13).
+Here our apostle's praise suggests that a family or community of believers can have order, peace, and religion, such that all are regarded with interest, respect, and love.
+However, to "know the truth" is to be born again, allowing the Spirit of Truth to lead you into truth, as John expressed in John 16:13.

-The elder closes his opening verse with an expression that deserves our attention.
+The elder closes his opening verse with an expression deserving our attention.
 We ought to wonder to whom he's referring when he writes "all who know the truth."
-It's the opinion of W Harris Hall III that "Within the framework of the situation outlined in the previous section, 'all those who know the truth' refers to genuine Christians who are members of the community from which the author is writing, who have held fast to a correct christological confession in the face of opposition by the secessionist opponents described in 1 John."
+It's the opinion of W Harris Hall III that "'All those who know the truth' refers to genuine Christians who are members of the community from which the author is writing, who have held fast to a correct christological confession in the face of opposition by the secessionist opponents described in 1 John."

 Next week we'll learn much more about why John wrote this short but important second epistle.